The Lived Experience: Peer-to-Peer Support by Arm Dynamics Patients

 If you’re interested in peer-to-peer support, from either side, please inform our clinical team.
 If you are new to our company, you can ask about this during the complimentary consultation that we offer all potential patients.
 Otherwise, please let your center team know and they will connect you with one of our patient advocates in our Peer Support Group.
 You are welcome to contact us directly — and we also appreciate comments!

 You can offer and receive peer support through our Arm Dynamics Peer Support Group on Facebook as well.
-This private group is open to our AD patients, their families and friends, and other members of the limb difference community.
+This private group is open to our Arm Dynamics patients.
 We’d love for you to join!

 For more information, see related articles and resources here: